TimothyWang56/connect4/README.md

-This is a connect4 game using the tkinter library for the GUI
+This is a connect4 game using the tkinter library for the GUI.
+When you run the main.py file, the GUI will launch.
+Play order is randomized.